projectcontour/contour/design/envoy-json-logging-custom-fields-design.md

 json-fields:
    @timestamp:
    method:
+   response_duration:
    content-id: %REQ(X-CONTENT-ID)%
-   response_duration: %RESPONSE_DURATION%
 ```

 This approach is not backward-compatible because the structure of `json-fields` is changing from an array to a map.
-Existing configuration would not work.
+In order to make this work, a new field would need to be introduced so that existing configuration would work.
+Then, the original `json-fields` key would be deprecated over several versions.
+The built-in translations would continue to work as before (just with empty values in the new map syntax).

 The other drawback of this approach is aesthetic: it could be argued that empty values for the keys with default translations is ugly.

 ## Security Considerations
 Misconfiguration of the property can leak unwanted information to the access log file.

 ## Compatibility
-Both original and the alternative translation table high-level designs don't introduce breaking changes, but the map syntax alternative would be a breaking change.
+Both original and alternatives high-level designs don't introduce breaking changes.
 The current implementation skips unknown fields so any new custom fields will be ignored.

 ## Open Issues

-* Should all the fields with obvious translations consistently either require parameterization or not?
-  - In the current implementation, `method` becomes `"method": "%REQ(:METHOD)%"`.
-  - When the new implementation adds a way to achieve the JSON config `"response_duration": "%RESPONSE_DURATION%"`, should the user write:
-    * `response_duration`, or
-    * `response_durationn=%RESPONSE_DURATION%`
-  - This is related to [#2523](https://github.com/projectcontour/contour/issues/2523)
 * Is one of the alternative approaches preferable?
    - [User-defined Translation Table](#user-defined-translation-table) seems easier to implement because it was partially implemented in #3033 and because the configuration is more structured and easier to work with as there no need for additional string parsing.
    - [Map Syntax](#map-syntax) is not backward-compatible, but does avoid string parsing.

 [1]: https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#command-operators